pushmix/web-notification/README.md

 ### Workflow

 * **01 - Sign Up**
-> Create an account and login to your dashboard.
+> Create an account or log in to your dashboard.

 * **02 - Create Subscription**